philippta/flyscrape/README.md

 - **Run Scripts**: Execute your scraping script using the `run` command, and watch as **flyscrape** retrieves and processes data from the specified website.

-- **Watch for Development**: The `watch` command allows you to watch your scraping script for changes and quickly iterate during development, helping you find the right data extraction queries.
+- **Watch for Development**: The `dev` command allows you to watch your scraping script for changes and quickly iterate during development, helping you find the right data extraction queries.

 ## Installation